AP FACT CHECK: Alike tales of actors' car trouble are false

 Widely shared stories about celebrities experiencing car trouble and being helped out by local residents are false.

-Several stories in recent weeks mention actors including Bill Murray, Adam Sandler and Will Ferrell having broken-down cars and getting aid from good Samaritans in small and medium-sized towns across the country.
+Several stories in recent weeks mention actors including Bill Murray, Adam Sandler, Will Ferrell, Patrick Dempsey and Matthew McConaughey having broken-down cars and getting aid from good Samaritans in small and medium-sized towns across the country.
 The nearly identical stories vary in only the name of the celebrity, the town and a local restaurant.

 The stories appear on websites made up to look like local news outlets, including 16wmpo.com and newsdaily12.com.
-All the sites include a disclaimer that the articles on them are not real.
+The sites include a disclaimer that the articles on them are not real.

 They recap a supposed interview with an unidentified radio outlet in which the actor praises residents for helping him in of one of the towns.
-In each story, the residents help secure a tow truck and take him out for lunch.
+In each story, the residents help secure a tow truck and take him out to eat.

 Most Read Stories